-Ground Water Engineering GEGN467
+Ground Water Engineering GEGN466

 Eileen Poeter inside.mines.edu/~epoeter

-Schedule Notes and Other Materials Posted:
+Schedule, Notes and Other Materials Posted:

-inside.mines.edu/~epoeter/467/
+inside.mines.edu/~epoeter/466/

-Let's Look Now --- WATCH FOR UPDATES!
+Look at it now --- WATCH FOR UPDATES!

 inside.mines.edu/~epoeter/OfficeHours.htm

 MON and WED 10-10:45

 Any Time: epoeter@mines.edu

-(Lab TA Tess Weathers tweather@mines.edu)

 Supporting Materials:

-- \ Applied Hydrogeology, 4th Edition

-- \ Hydrogeology Laboratory Manual, 2nd Edition

-- \ Internet

-- \ Computers for use on class exercises

-please do not surf or email during class

-GROUND-WATER ENGINEERING GEOHYDROLOGY HYDROGEOLOGY GROUNDWATER-HYDROLOGY

-The Study of the Occurrence, Nature, Distribution, and Movement of Groundwater.
+- Applied Hydrogeology, 4th Edition - Internet - Computers for use on class notes and exercises please do not surf or email during class GROUND-WATER ENGINEERING GEOHYDROLOGY HYDROGEOLOGY GROUNDWATER-HYDROLOGY The Study of the Occurrence, Nature, Distribution, and Movement of Groundwater.
 Engineering "Controls" those.

-"Nature, to be commanded, must be obeyed" Francis Bacon GEOHYDROLOGISTS

-Are Problem Solvers and Decision Makers
+"Nature, to be commanded, must be obeyed" Francis Bacon GEOHYDROLOGISTS Are Problem Solvers and Decision Makers BASIC TASKS:

-BASIC TASKS:

 Identify Problem GENERAL PROBLEMS:

 Define Data Needs Water Supply

-Design/Conduct Study Waste Disposal

-GOVERNMENT

 TYPES OF EMPLOYERS:

-INDUSTRY

-Implement Preferred Solution Construction

-RESEARCH

-Solution Mining

-CONSULTING

-FORMAT

-Recent Educational research has shown that ACTIVE LEARNING is the most Effective technique for understanding and retaining topic material

-It is best to cover less material, but understand it (and associated implications and problems) better.
+Design/Conduct Study Waste Disposal GOVERNMENT Propose Alternative Solutions Environmental Planning INDUSTRY Implement Preferred Solution Construction RESEARCH Solution Mining CONSULTING FORMAT Recent Educational research has shown that ACTIVE LEARNING is the most Effective technique for understanding and retaining topic material It is best to cover less material, but understand it (and associated implications and problems) better.
 Your instructor is a guide and a resource, not a "talking head".
 Studies have shown that "talking heads" (i.e. a lecturing professor) do not promote effective learning.
 Other studies have shown that interaction with other students enhances the learning of all students.

-The material for this class is not difficult for a CSM student

-TO LEARN, YOU MUST PARTICIPATE with GENUINE INTEREST.
+The material for this class is not difficult for a CSM student TO LEARN, YOU MUST PARTICIPATE with GENUINE INTEREST.

 One does not fully grasp concepts until they use them.
 Confucius: